PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Thickness=1.0
 Measuring Beam stop_SANS for 300 frames

-The default DAE mode for all SANS measurements is evnet mode.
+The default DAE mode for all SANS measurements is event mode.
 This can be overridden with the :py:meth:`ScanningInstrument.set_default_dae` function, which will assign a new default SANS method.
 This new event mode will be used for all future SANS measurements.
 For brevity, the :py:meth:`ScanningInstrument.set_default_dae` will also take a string argument.
-The line above can also be run as
+The first line can also be run as

 >>> set_default_dae("bsalignment")

-Notice that nothing was printed by the line above, since we were already in beam stop alignment mode.

 >>> measure("Beam stop", dae="event", frames=300)
 Setup Larmor for event